 (3) Within risk assessment, different strategies for risk control and risk reduction should be investigated for economic feasibility:

-risk may be reduced by reduction of the probability that the hazards occur, i.e. by reducing P(H);
+— risk may be reduced by reduction of the probability that the hazards occur, i.e. by reducing P(H);

-NOTE For example, for ship impacts on bridge pier structures, the hazard (the event of a ship impact) can be mitigated by construction of artificial islands in front of the bridge piers.
+NOTE 1 For example, for ship impacts on bridge pier structures, the hazard (the event of a ship impact) can be mitigated by construction of artificial islands in front of the bridge piers.
 Similarly, the risk of explosions in buildings might be reduced by removing explosive materials from the building.

-risk may be reduced by reducing the probability of significant damage for given hazards, i.e. P(D|H);
+— risk may be reduced by reducing the probability of significant damage for given hazards, i.e. P(D|H);

-NOTE For example, damage which might follow as a consequence of the initiation of fires can be mitigated by passive and active fire control measures (e.g. foam protection of steel members and sprinkler systems).
+NOTE 2 For example, damage which might follow as a consequence of the initiation of fires can be mitigated by passive and active fire control measures (e.g. foam protection of steel members and sprinkler systems).

-risk may be reduced by reducing the probability of adverse structural performance given structural damage, i.e. P(S|D).
+— risk may be reduced by reducing the probability of adverse structural performance given structural damage, i.e. P(S|D).

-NOTE This can be undertaken by designing the structures with a sufficient degree of redundancy, thus allowing for alternative load transfer if the static system change is due to damage.
+NOTE 3 This can be undertaken by designing the structures with a sufficient degree of redundancy, thus allowing for alternative load transfer if the static system change is due to damage.